HyperLab-Solutions-Sdn-Bhd/docs/README.md

 # Getting Started

-Setting up Dialex is simple.
+Setting up Dialex is simple and straightforward.
 We prepared several SDKs for popular languages and frameworks.

 ### Node